agreif/ex-say/README.md

 It exposes a function `Say.say/1` that tells the underlying OS or through a SSH tunnel to say the given text.

+## HexDocs

+The Elixir Module can be found at <https://hexdocs.pm/say>.

 ## Why?

 While programming I found it very useful to get acustic feedback from some background jobs which execute elixir code.